xta/ios_playground/Readme.md

 * ### Gravity Box

-    * simple app with a box that gravity pulls downward. tap on the box to reverse the gravity
+    * gravity pulls a box downward. tap on the box to reverse the gravity

+* ### Fling View

+    * fling around a ball within the screen in any direction. grab the ball as it moves around to fling it again

 ## License